 The more sophisticated and media rich your website is, the more disk space and probably bandwidth you’ll need.
 But again, a reminder, you don’t have to go crazy.

 I might put together a calculator in the future that can estimate your traffic needs.
 Check back if you are interested!

-For everyday usage up to a couple of thousand page views a day I usually recommend eHost.
+For everyday usage up to a couple of thousand page views a day I usually recommend A2Hosting.
 They are excellent in every respect.
 So much so that we use them to host Hostingmanual.net.